Last modified 2022-06-19.

 It could take up to 12 months to delete your information completely.

-There is no way to reframe this as an example of how Cloudflare is looking out for the best interests of their customers.
+There is no way to frame this as an example of how Cloudflare is looking out for the best interests of their customers.